ParanoidUser/awesome-practices/README.md

 - [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) - Complete definition of Google's coding standards for source code in the Java programming language.
 - [Command Line Interface Guidelines](https://clig.dev) - Guide to help you write better command-line programs.
 - [Google API Design Guide](https://cloud.google.com/apis/design/) - General design guide that Google follows when designing Cloud APIs and other Google APIs.
-- [Conventional Logs](https://www.conventionallogs.org) - Specification for adding human and machine readable meaning to log messages.
+- [Conventional Logs](https://www.conventionallogs.org) - Specification for adding human and machine-readable meaning to log messages.
 - [Conventional Commits](https://www.conventionalcommits.org) - Specification for adding human and machine-readable meaning to commit messages.
 - [Semantic Versioning](https://semver.org) - Formal convention for determining the version number of new software releases.
 - [Code of Conduct for Open Source Communities](https://www.contributor-covenant.org) - Set of rules outlining the norms, rules, and responsibilities or proper practices of an individual party or an organization.